drduh/macOS-Security-and-Privacy-Guide/README.md

 Tor is an anonymizing proxy which can be used for browsing the Web.

-Download Tor Browser from the [offical Tor Project Web site](https://www.torproject.org/projects/torbrowser.html).
+Download Tor Browser from [Tor Project](https://www.torproject.org/projects/torbrowser.html).

 Do **not** attempt to configure other browsers or applications to use Tor as you will likely make a mistake which will compromise your anonymity.